nikija/public/content/developers/api/connector.md

 ### Get Customers Open Items

 Returns all open items of the specified customers, i.e. all unpaid items and all deposited payments.
 Sum of the open items is the balance of the customer.
+If the `Currency` is specified, costs of the items are converted to that currency.

 #### Request `[PlatformAddress]/api/connector/v1/customers/getOpenItems`